 At a glance, Bodiam Castle is one of the most romantic places that you may ever see.
 Its verdant landscaped gardens, waterways, and fascinating ruins bring images of royalty and nobility to mind.

 The castle was built in the 14th century to protect the area from invasion by the French.
 The archetypal castle features a portcullis, battlements, circular drum towers, and a protective moat – typical features of the medieval castle defense system.
 Its architecture is not only a remnant of a historically-rich past but also an attraction that fascinates a huge number of tourists every year.

-The castle has seen several wars and sieges but its walls have remained strong.
-Many local and foreign visitors would often bask in the castle’s majestic ruins as historians continue to retell many of the heroic tales that happened during the Hundred Years’ War.
+The castle has seen several wars and sieges but the walls remain strong.
+Local and foreign visitors often bask in the castle’s majestic ruins as historians continue to tell many of the heroic tales that happened during the Hundred Years’ War.
 Let’s look at everything about it:

 Frequently Asked Questions

 Bodiam Castle is located in Bodiam, East Sussex, England.
 If you plan to visit more fortresses on your way, make sure to have a look at this best castles in England list!